colussim/MySQL-Innodb-K8s/README.md

 You can also create a secret based on existing credentials.
 See [Create a Secret based on existing credentials](https://kubernetes.io/docs/tasks/configure-pod-container/pull-image-private-registry/#registry-secret-existing-credentials.)

-✅ **Step4:** Deployment of 3 MySQL instances
+✅ **Step4:** Deployment of three MySQL instances

-We will now deploy our 3 MySQL instances using a Kubernetes StatefulSet deployment.
+We will now deploy our three MySQL instances using a Kubernetes StatefulSet deployment.
 Why a StatefulSet?
 Because a StatefulSet is well-suited for a MySQL cluster due to its ability to manage state, ensure stable identities, and orchestrate the deployment of pods in a controlled and persistent manner.

 We will apply this manifest (mysql-instance.yaml):